 A. Analytical Enforcement Methodology

 Adequate enforcement methodology high-performance liquid chromatography/ultraviolet (HPLC/UV) methods (Methods AG-597 and AG-597B) are available for enforcing tolerances for fludioxonil on plant commodities.
-An adequate liquid chromatography, tandem mass spectrometry (LC-MS/MS) method (Analytical Method GRM025.03A) is available for enforcing tolerances for residues of fludioxonil in or on livestock commodities.
+Additionally, fludioxonil is recoverable by the Quick Easy Cheap Effective Rugged and Safe (QuEChERS) multiresidue method using HPLC with tandem mass spectrometry detection (MS/MS) for analysis.
+An adequate liquid chromatography, tandem MS (LC-MS/MS) method (Analytical Method GRM025.03A) is available for enforcing tolerances for residues of fludioxonil in or on livestock commodities.

 The method may be requested from: Chief, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Rd., Ft.
 Meade, MD 20755-5350; telephone number: (410) 305-2905; email address: firstname.lastname@example.org.